-Bullet blenders are personal blenders that have a single-serving jar shaped like a bullet.
-This jar is flipped upside-down to connect with the motor base, and you push the top of it down to blend.
-You can then drink directly from a bullet blender's jar, thanks to the usually included lip ring or to-go lid.
-Although Magic Bullet is the brand most associated with this design, several other manufacturers produce similarly-shaped, and sometimes even better-performing blenders.
+Bullet blenders are blenders with a single-serving jar shaped like a bullet.
+This jar is flipped upside-down to connect with the motor base, and you usually need to push the jar down to blend.
+Thanks to the generally included lip ring or to-go lid, you can drink directly from a bullet blender's jar.
+Although Magic Bullet and NutriBullet are the brands most associated with this design, several other manufacturers produce similarly shaped and sometimes even better-performing blenders.

 Our recommendations above are what we think are currently the best bullet blenders for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you'd like to do the work of choosing yourself, here's the list of all our reviews for personal blenders.
 Be careful not to get too caught up in the details.
 While no blender is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.